Coal use is decreasing quickly

 - Stockholm Exergi, co-owned by the City of Stockholm and Fortum, discontinued the use of coal in spring 2020.

-- Uniper’s coal power capacity will be reduced by half by the end of 2025, and the company’s target is to be carbon-neutral in its European electricity production in 2035.
+- Uniper’s coal power capacity will be reduced by half by the end of 2025.

 - In discontinuing coal use, it makes sense to decommission the most polluting power plants first.
 Uniper will decommission 3,000 MW of old coal capacity, which is three times more than the output of the new Datteln 4 coal-fired power plant.